Square not revisiting its Bitcoin allocation, but still interested in the asset By Cointelegraph - Up News Info

 Square not revisiting its Bitcoin allocation, but still interested in the asset

-In an interview with Financial News, reported on Friday, Ahuja said: “We don’t have any plans at this point to make further purchases.”
+In an interview with Financial News published on Friday, Ahuja said: “We don’t have any plans at this point to make further purchases.”
 She added: “There’s no plans at this point to re-evaluate where we are from a treasury standpoint.”

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.